VET: Identifying and Avoiding UI Exploration Tarpits: The Approach

-\subsection{Capturing \logoutpattern{}}
+\subsection{Capturing \ExpSpacePartition{}}

-According to our introductions of \logoutpattern{}, we need to find a destructive action exerted on screen $S_n$ as the partition boundary such that the aforementioned characteristics from \S\ref{sec:approach_overview} can be best reflected.
-For instance, considering our first motivating example in \S\ref{sec:example}, we hope to pick up the screen shown in Figure \ref{fig:ape_onenote_1}C as $S_n$.
+According to our introductions of \ExpSpacePartition{}, we need to find a destructive action exerted on screen $S_n$ as the partition boundary such that the aforementioned characteristics from \S\ref{sec:approach_overview} can be best reflected.
+For instance, considering our first motivating example in \S\ref{sec:example}, we hope to pick up the screen shown in Figure \ref{fig:ape_onenote_1}c as $S_n$.
 We optimize the following formula to find the most desirable $S_n$ from a trace with $N$ screens:

-In the formula, $E_p$ is a pre-calculated limit indicating the upperbound of $n$ during optimization, and $\sigma$ denotes the Sigmoid function.
-The intuition of formula design is as follows:
+In the formula, $E_p$ is a pre-calculated limit indicating the upper bound of $n$ during optimization, and $\sigma$ denotes the Sigmoid function.
+Note that $N-n$ can be pulled out of the sum subformula.
+The intuition of the formula design is as follows:

 \begin{enumerate}[leftmargin=*] \item As part of the characteristics, the tool should ideally be able to visit few to no screens that have appeared no later than $S_n$ after the tool passes $S_n$.
-Correspondingly, in our motivating example, screens shown before Figure \ref{fig:ape_onenote_1}C (depicting the app's main functionalities) are dramatically different from the screens afterward (logging in, ToS, etc.).
-In the formula, $\{S[1,n]\} \cap \{S[n+1,N]\}$ indicates the set of distinct screens appearing both before and after $S_n$, whose size is intended to be minimized by being the nominator of the first term in the formula.
+Correspondingly, in our motivating example, screens shown before Figure \ref{fig:ape_onenote_1}c (depicting the app's main functionalities) are dramatically different from the screens afterward (logging in, ToS, etc.).
+In the formula, the nominator of the first term (intended to be minimized) quantifies the proportion of screens seen before $S_n$ within $S_{n+1,N}$.